Table of Contents

 In recent times, Sekhmet became an important symbol of feminism and women empowerment.
 Her name stands for “she who has power”, and in this sense, she had renewed significance outside Egyptian mythology.
 Alongside other goddesses, Sekhmet represents the strength of women in ancient cultures and mythologies, where men traditionally had leading roles.

 Although Sekhmet had to do with medicine and curative properties, she was also a vengeful strong lioness.
 Even the mighty Ra could not stop her from attacking her enemies.
 Sekhmet was a warrior and a symbol of power in times where women had roles of mothers and wives.
 Her wildness and her associations with war turned her into a ferocious character that still impacts society.

 - Sun disk – This relates to her association with Ra and hints at her role as an important deity with great power

-- Red linen – Sekhmet is typically portrayed in red linen, which symbolizes blood.
+- Red linen – Sekhmet is typically portrayed in red linen, which symbolizes blood, but also her native Lower Egypt.
 This connection is apt, as Sekhmet is a warrior goddess, and is famous for her myth where she slakes her thirst by drinking reddened beer mistaken for blood.

 - Lioness – Her ferocity and vengeful nature have associated Sekhmet with the lioness.
 She is a lioness by nature and is typically depicted as either a lioness or a lioness-headed goddess.

-Sekhmet was one of the early Egyptian deities, and had significant influence in the affairs of Ancient Egypt.
-She became a protectress for the pharaohs in life and the underworld.
+Sekhmet was one of the earliest Egyptian deities, and had significant influence in the affairs of Ancient Egypt.
+She became a protectress for the pharaohs in life and the Underworld.
 In modern times, she has been placed among other great goddesses of ancient times, who represent women empowerment.